 - 4 months cadence of performance reviews where the output is 2 documents: (1) a document that both the manager and employee agree on that goes to HR, and (2) a personal goal page with SMART goals on internal blog where they can track their progress for the next 4 months.

-- Salary adjustments are completely separate from the performance review and is handled by HR (though performance certainly plays into this).
+- Salary adjustments are completely separate from the performance review and are handled by HR (though performance certainly plays into this).

 Tips for performance reviews: